Sirayaic languages

-Sirayaic languages is one of the sub-branches of the Formosan branch, under the Austronesian languages family.
+The Sirayaic languages are one of the sub-branches of the Formosan branch, under the Austronesian languages family.
 Both Blust (1999) and Li (2010) considers Proto-Siraya belongs to East Formosan languages, along with Kavalanic and Amis languages.

-The Proto-Siraya language is the reconstructed ancestor of the Siraiyac branch.
+The Proto-Siraya language is the reconstructed ancestor of the Sirayaic branch.
 Proto-Siraya includes at least three languages: Siraya, Taivoan, and Makatao.
-Li claimed Proto-Siraya might have split from the other East Formosan languages around 3,500 years ago, and began to develop nowadays Siraya, Taivoan, and Makatao 3,000 years ago.
+Li claimed Proto-Siraya might have split from the other East Formosan languages around 3,500 years ago, and began to develop into modern Siraya, Taivoan, and Makatao 3,000 years ago.

 Classification

-Raleigh Farrell (1971) believes there were at least five indigenous peoples in the south-western plain of Taiwan at that time:
+Raleigh Farrell (1971) believes there were at least five indigenous peoples in the southwestern plain of Taiwan at that time: